 The first step requires changing the mindset that mobile apps are simply a cost center and recognizing digital assets can be powerful monetization tools.

 Until next time,

-The next and last topic in the future venue technology series will be on entry solutions.
+The next topic in the future venue technology series will be diving deeper into venue connectivity.

 If you enjoyed this edition, tell your friends or colleagues about Chatting Sports Tech.
 Add me on LinkedIn and follow me on Twitter @ccampisi_EES.